Chipsee/Documentation/_sources/PCs/Pi/Software/Debian.rst.txt

 In this document, we use Xshell to debug the Chipsee Raspberry Pi products.
 You can also use other tools such as Putty or another terminal emulation software.

-.. include:: Resources/Serial_Debug
+.. include:: /PCs/Pi/Software/Resources/Serial_Debug

-.. include:: Resources/SSH_Debug
+.. include:: /PCs/Pi/Software/Resources/SSH_Debug

-.. include:: Resources/VNC_Debug
+.. include:: /PCs/Pi/Software/Resources/VNC_Debug

 :pagebreak:`True`

-.. include:: Resources/Download_IMG
+.. include:: /PCs/Pi/Software/Resources/Download_IMG

 :pagebreak:`True`

-.. include:: Resources/System_Resource
+.. include:: /PCs/Pi/Software/Resources/System_Resource

 :pagebreak:`True`